dwatteau/scummtr/FAQ.md

 * `-l de` for German
 * `-l it` for Italian.

-If you target some other language, then you'll need to work from one of these versions (non-English versions recommended for a larger number of available characters), and modify its font tables with `scummfont` to draw your own characters.
+If you target some other language, then you'll need to work from one of these versions (non-English versions are recommended, for a larger number of available characters), and modify its font tables with `scummfont` to draw your own characters.

 ### When a sentence is too long, the game doesn't display it properly